rpp33-boc-pacific/improvibe/pages/api/README.md

 # Improvibe API Guide

 #### Using This Guide
-This guide explains how to use the routes within this API directory using HTTP GET, POST and PUT methods.
+This guide explains how to use the routes within this API directory using HTTP GET, POST, PUT and DELETE methods.
 The data services for this API include:
   1. Signup
   2. Login
   3. Logout
   3. User
   5. Project
   5. Projects
+  6. Song
+  7. Songs

 Parameters should be inserted in POST and PUT requests via the body parameter.
 Query strings for GET requests are appended to the end of a route.

 Terminology:
-**Track** - a single audio file, or reference to the audio file uploaded to a project **Layer** - the audio adjustments for each track **Project** - a collection of all layers and their associated tracks **Song** - a flattened audio file, or reference to the audio file created from a project
+**Track** - a single audio file, or reference to the audio file uploaded to a project<br>
+**Layer** - the audio adjustments for each track<br>
+**Project** - a collection of all layers and their associated tracks<br>
+**Song** - specifically the flattened audio file version of a project that is created when a project is saved<br>

 ## Signup API